Camp Lejeune Toxic Water Lawsuit

 In North Carolina, the statute of repose on polluters is 10 years, which means that anyone who suffered one of the listed conditions after being exposed to toxins in the water supply at Camp Lejeune would not have been able to take legal action today.

-The Camp Lejeune Justice Act removed that legal barrier, and victims of water contamination are now allowed to sidestep the statute of repose to bring a civil suit against the government.
+If the bill is signed into law, that legal barrier will be removed, and victims of water contamination will be allowed to sidestep the statute of repose to bring a civil suit against the government.

 Do I Need a Camp Lejeune Water Contamination Lawyer?

-If you or one of your family members is suffering from one of the conditions mentioned above and you lived at Camp Lejeune between 1953 to 1987, our dedicated Camp Lejeune Justice Team could help you pursue the financial compensation you deserve.
+If you or one of your family members is suffering from one of the fifteen conditions mentioned above and you lived at Camp Lejeune during the above-mentioned period, our team of skilled water contamination lawyers could help you pursue the financial compensation you deserve.

-Although the Camp Lejeune Justice Act only addresses medical care compensation, our firm also has the necessary resources to help veterans seek the disability benefits they deserve through Veteran Affairs.
+Although the new bill only applies to medical care and compensation, our firm also has the necessary resources to help veterans seek the disability benefits they deserve through Veteran Affairs.
 If your disability claim was rejected, we are happy to help you appeal the decision.

-It is important to note that the Camp Lejeune Justice Act only guarantees that victims have an opportunity to bring their cases before a court, regardless of the statute of repose.
+It is important to note that even if the bill becomes law, it only guarantees that victims have an opportunity to bring their cases before a court, regardless of the statute of repose.
 Any victim of contaminated water at Camp Lejeune must still prove their case to recover financial relief.
 You will need competent legal representation to help you gather evidence to support your lawsuit and demonstrate liability before the court.

 Under the proposed law, victims will have two years from the date the bill passes to file a lawsuit against the government under the Federal Tort Claims Act.

 Time is of the essence.
-Let OnderLaw Camp Lejeune Justice team stand up for your rights today.
+Let our OnderLaw, LLC team stand up for your rights today.
+Call 800-799-2824

 Camp Lejeune Water Contamination Settlement Amounts